gunjandabral/WeatherApi/README.md

 5)You will see all the tests in the Test Explorer.
 Run them all.

-**Reporting** - Even though Specflow tests are fairly detailed and gives you the information on failure, we can also have custom reports.
+**Reporting** - Even though Specflow tests are fairly detailed and gives you the information on failure, we can also have a consolidated report on each test run as explained in the steps below.

 **Steps**:
 Since I am using Specflow Runner, there is no need for any custom code/ manual step to generate a report.
 An HTML report will be automaticlly generated on each test run in the Test Results folder.
 A sample report has been enclosed alongside this code.
 Please check the report named - **CodeChallenge__2021-01-04T174348.html** under WeatherApi/SpecFlowProject3/.